WLOGSolutions/RSuite/docs/basic_workflow.md

 When dependencies are being installed using `rsuite proj depsinst` the `env.lock` file will be used to detect whether any package will change versions.
 If that's the case an appropriate warning message will be displayed.
 The feature allows to safely deploy packages with specific dependencies' versions.
 It prevent errors caused by newer versions of packages which might work differently than previous ones used in the project.

-To safely unlock the local project environment we use the following command:
+To safely unlock the local project environment use the following command:

 ```bash
 rsuite proj unlock